ElizabethA01/Project_Management_AutomatedReminder/README.md

 ## My Thoughts
-I really enjoyed this project, because it was very practical and I was able to incorporate all the knowledge I gained through the Python courses.
+-I really enjoyed this project, because it was very practical and I was able to incorporate all the knowledge I gained through the Python courses.
 This also built my confidence in Python scripts and using the Panda module.
+- Additionally, it made a significant impact on the project, as it eliminated gaps in the financial data and it helped to show an accurate representation of the cost spending on the project.

 ## Acknowledgements